 Changes in Terms of Planning

-ISO 9001:2015 has expanded the coverage of planning by requiring an organisation to address quality objectives, risks and opportunities, and planning of changes throughout the organisation.
+ISO 9001:2015 has expanded the coverage of planning by requiring an organization to address quality objectives, risks and opportunities, and planning of changes throughout the organization.

 However, this has to be performed in a controlled manner.
 It should also be balanced against risks that could possibly cause undesirable side-effects.